Software Alternatives, Accelerators & Startups

 • Amazon plans to charge for Alexa in June–unless internal conflict delays revamp

 Yeah, whisper is the closest thing we have, but even it requires more processing power than is present in most of these edge devices in order to feel smooth.
 I've started a voice interface project on a Raspberry Pi 4, and it takes about 3 seconds to produce a result.
 That's impressive, but not fast enough for Alexa.
-From what I gather a Pi 5 can do it in 1.5 seconds, which is closer, so I suspect it's only a... - Source: Hacker News / 5 months ago
+From what I gather a Pi 5 can do it in 1.5 seconds, which is closer, so I suspect it's only a... - Source: Hacker News / over 1 year ago

 • Steve's Explanation of the Viterbi Algorithm